aiidateam/aiida-tutorials/docs/index.rst

    sections/managing_data/index
    sections/writing_workflows/index
    sections/creating_plugins/index
-   sections/hackathon

 These are also accessible via the sidebar on the left.
-During the first four days of the tutorial (Monday to Thursday) each of the hands-on sessions will work on the corresponding unit.
+The tutorial can be run on your own work station, or on the Quantum Mobile virtual machine.

-For easy access, you can find the modules for the first hands-on session below:
+See the "Set up" section, also accessible by clicking below, along with the module for the first hands-on topic.

 .. panels::
    :body: bg-light text-center